10. Moving images

 display.show(shift_img)

-def shift_img_directions(img, directions, sleeptime=80):
+def shift_img_directions(img, directions, sleep_time=80):

 for x,y in directions:

-shift_x_y(img, x, y, sleeptime)
+shift_x_y(img, x, y, sleep_time)

 img = Image.BUTTERFLY

-sleeptime = 200
+sleep_time = 200

 while True: